CNES/demcompare/docs/source/tools/handlers.rst

 .. warning::

-    No consistency check is done between the pandas DataFrame and and open3D point cloud object.
+    No consistency check is done between the pandas DataFrame and open3D point cloud object.
     It means that at any time one can be updated but not the other.